Creating Plot Twists

 const lastSync = await this.get<string>("last_sync");

-const callback = await this.callback("processData");
+const callback = await this.callback(this.processData);

 await this.runTask(callback);